ldoocy/project_template/proposal/README.md

 ## Expected Results

-We expect that given input from different theories and varying combinations of individual agent parameters, we will see patterns of collective behavior emerge (see Smaldino & Epstein, 2015<sup>[3](#references)</sup>).
+We expect that given input from different theories and varying combinations of individual agent parameters, we will see patterns of collective behavior emerge<sup>[[6]](#references)</sup>.

 We also expect that design to nudge human behavior will have varying results based on individual differences.